My Top 7 Book Recommendations for A2 Spanish Readers

 Hours with a dictionary in hand.
 Not 100 years, but close.

-Even worse, it might be your last reading experience in Spanish.
-And, as someone who went on to read many, many incredible novels by Spanish-speaking authors and start a Spanish language book club, I can tell you: that would be a shame.
+And, as someone who went on to read many, many incredible novels by Spanish-speaking authors and start a Spanish language book club, I can tell you one thing:

 Here’s the good news: you get to choose your adventure.